- Download our Moving to Toronto Guide (PDF)

-Despite traffic congestion, a lack of parking and hidden speed traps, expat drivers in Toronto will find the general condition of roads and infrastructure to be of a very high standard.
-Signage is also very clear and it is fairly straightforward to navigate one's way around the city.
+Apart from traffic congestion, a lack of parking and hidden speed traps, expat drivers in Toronto will find the general condition of roads and infrastructure to be of a very high standard.
+Signage is also clear, and it is fairly straightforward to navigate around the city.

-While expats are initially allowed to drive in Toronto using their national driver's licence, they are required to exchange their licence for an Ontario driver's licence within 60 days of arriving in the province.
-Depending on one's nationality, this may be a straight swap or may involve retaking a written and road test.
+While expats are initially allowed to drive in Toronto using their national driver's licence, they will be required to exchange their licence for an Ontario driver's licence within 60 days of arriving in the province.
+Depending on the driver's nationality, this may be a straight swap or they may have to retake written and road tests.